thomasWeise/aitoa/book/structure/searchSpace/README.md

 This machine is idle as well, so the job can start immediately.

 We now encounter job&nbsp;0 again in the integer string.
-Since we have already performed the first sub-job of job&nbsp;0, we now would like to schedule its second sub-job.
+Since we have already performed the first operation of job&nbsp;0, we now would like to schedule its second operation.
-According to the instance data, the second sub-job takes place on machine&nbsp;1 and will take 20&nbsp;time units.
+According to the instance data, the second operation takes place on machine&nbsp;1 and will take 20&nbsp;time units.
-We know that completing the first sub-job took 10&nbsp;time units.
+We know that completing the first operation took 10&nbsp;time units.
 We also know that machine&nbsp;1 first has to process job&nbsp;1 for 20&nbsp;time units.
-The earliest possible time at which we can begin with the second sub-job of job&nbsp;0 is thus at time unit&nbsp;20, namely the bigger one of the above two values.
+The earliest possible time at which we can begin with the second operation of job&nbsp;0 is thus at time unit&nbsp;20, namely the bigger one of the above two values.
-This means that job&nbsp;0 has to wait for 10&nbsp;time units after completing its first sub-job and then can be processed by machine&nbsp;1.
+This means that job&nbsp;0 has to wait for 10&nbsp;time units after completing its first operation and then can be processed by machine&nbsp;1.
-No deadlock can occur, as we made sure that the first sub-job of job&nbsp;0 has been scheduled before the second one.
+No deadlock can occur, as we made sure that the first operation of job&nbsp;0 has been scheduled before the second one.

 We now encounter job&nbsp;3 in the integer string, and we know that job&nbsp;3 first goes to machine&nbsp;4, which currently is idle.
 It can thus directly be placed on machine&nbsp;4, which it will occupy for 50 time units.

 Then we again encounter job&nbsp;1 in the integer string.
-Job&nbsp;1 should, in its second sub-job, go to machine&nbsp;0.
+Job&nbsp;1 should, in its second operation, go to machine&nbsp;0.
-Its first sub-job to 20 time units on machine&nbsp;1, while machine&nbsp;0 was occupied for 10 time units by job&nbsp;0.
+Its first operation to 20 time units on machine&nbsp;1, while machine&nbsp;0 was occupied for 10 time units by job&nbsp;0.
-We can thus start the second sub-job of job&nbsp;1 directly at time index&nbsp;20.
+We can thus start the second operation of job&nbsp;1 directly at time index&nbsp;20.

-Further processing of&nbsp;$\solspel$ leads us to job&nbsp;0 again, which means we will need to schedule its third sub-job, which will need 20 time units on machine&nbsp;2.
+Further processing of&nbsp;$\solspel$ leads us to job&nbsp;0 again, which means we will need to schedule its third operation, which will need 20 time units on machine&nbsp;2.
 Machine&nbsp;2 is occupied by job&nbsp;2 from time unit&nbsp;0 to&nbsp;30 and becomes idle thereafter.
-The second sub-job of job&nbsp;0 finishes on time index&nbsp;40 at machine&nbsp;1.
+The second operation of job&nbsp;0 finishes on time index&nbsp;40 at machine&nbsp;1.
-Hence, we can begin with the third sub-job at time index&nbsp;40 at machine&nbsp;2, which had to idle for 10 time units.
+Hence, we can begin with the third operation at time index&nbsp;40 at machine&nbsp;2, which had to idle for 10 time units.

 We continue this iterative processing until reaching the end of the string&nbsp;$\sespel$.
 We now have constructed the complete Gantt chart&nbsp;$\solspel$ illustrated in [@fig:jssp_mapping_demo].
-Whenever we assign a sub-job&nbsp;$\jsspJobIndex>0$ of any given job to a machine, then we already had assigned all sub-jobs at smaller indices first.
+Whenever we assign a operation&nbsp;$\jsspJobIndex>0$ of any given job to a machine, then we already had assigned all operations at smaller indices first.
 No deadlock can occur and&nbsp;$\solspel$ must therefore be feasible.

 \repo.listing{lst:JSSPRepresentationMapping}{Excerpt from a Java class for implementing the representation mapping.}{java}{src/main/java/aitoa/examples/jssp/JSSPRepresentationMapping.java}{}{relevant}

 In [@lst:JSSPRepresentationMapping], we illustrate how such a mapping can be implemented.
 It basically is a function translating an instance of `int[]` to `JSSPCandidateSolution`.
-This is done by keeping track of time that has passed for each machine and each job, as well as by remembering the next sub-job for each job and the position in the schedule of each machine.
+This is done by keeping track of time that has passed for each machine and each job, as well as by remembering the next operation for each job and the position in the schedule of each machine.

 #### Advantages of a very simple Encoding